The Thomas Pages homepage

 "

-A hostile creation?
+A hostile

-Well, according to our Bible God said it was a creation that needed to be "subdued", and ruled accordingly by those representing its Creator (Gen.1:28).
 Remember, God also considered it wise to specially prepare a "garden", a separate specially-planted area, for human society in its vulnerable beginning with Adam and Eve.
-After the moral failure of Adam in choosing to follow his deceived wife's example (1 Tim.2:14) the local situation became worse for humanity with dependence on labour intensive agriculture.
+After the moral failure of Adam in choosing to follow his deceived wife's example (1 Tim.2:14) the local situation became worse for humanity with its dependence on labour intensive agriculture instead of the fruit of this special garden.

-Our universe really is a dangerous place.
+universe really is a dangerous place.
 The first indication of this was the fact that God made this special separate place for the first human couple; a place with boundaries and one entrance; an entrance which, sadly, later needed to be guarded by God's guards armed with a deterrent, "the flame of a whirling sword", to prevent human return to the Tree of Life .

 Genesis 3:24.

-But now, human society has morally degraded to the extent of common mutation (haNephilim*, הנפלים), which signaled the end of divine tolerance.
+But now, human society has morally degraded to the extent of common mutation (haNephilim*, הנפלים), which signalled the end of divine tolerance.
 The same Spirit of God who had hovered over the dark water-covered planet (in Gen.1:2) in expectation of the words of Jesus to bring order and life in the six days of Creation, is the same Spirit of God whose withdrawal now allows total catastrophe and destruction of all human life beyond one family.

-is a Semitic idiom for angelic beings, in this context 'fallen'.
+*The Hebrew term 'nephilim' is of uncertain translation but the phrase "sons of God" is a Semitic idiom for angelic beings, which in this context means 'fallen'.

-That the Genesis Flood is associated with a radical change in the human environment is vividly shown in the immediate and drastic drop in human longevity.
-Excluding exceptions, from the Biblical data it is a drop from about 900 to an average of 400 years: a more than 55% reduction in average human lifetime!
+the Genesis Flood is associated with a radical change in the human environment is vividly shown in the immediate and drastic drop in human longevity.
+Excluding exceptions, from the given Biblical data it is a drop from about 900 to an average of 400 years: a more than 55% reduction in average human lifetime!
 No matter what arguments are raised as to whether these were normal years or not, the biblical data teaches a radical and sudden more-than-halving of human longevity.
 Something had changed with huge effects on longevity and on agricultural output (Gen.9:3).

 Our solar system gives a clue to past events that may have some bearing on earth's history.
 Saturn has rings of matter in permanent orbit about that planet.
 The composition of these rings conforms largely to the known composition of comets that occasionally visit our solar system.
 The orbital stability of the rings indicates an origin other than the planet Saturn.
 There is no known mechanism for their origin other than the loss of material from a passing comet.
 The significant presence of ice in the rings and comets may be a clue to the mechanism which reversed the act of God on Day Two of Creation: